How to Manage Shadow IT?

-Security – it’s their job to ensure that company is safe and sound.
-A security team could save a company from various information leaks and protect its sensitive data.
+- Security department – it’s their job to ensure that company is safe and sound.
+A security team saves a company from various information leaks and protects its sensitive data.

-Finance – this team could save your organization from overspending your software budget.
+- Finance – this team saves your organization from overspending your software budget.

-Compliance – this team conducts audits and ensures company compliance with regulations.
-They could only audit what they know about and they could also ensure license compliance of each app.
+- Compliance – this team conducts audits and ensures company compliance with regulations.
+They only audit what they know about and they could also ensure license compliance of each app.

 Tame Shadow IT with Binadox

 Binadox automatically detects all SaaS applications that your employees are using.
 This platform helps turn every single benefit in your advantage while removing every single drawback.
 It provides necessary tools for analyzing and monitoring SaaS applications so you know what applications should be allowed, restricted, or shared within your company.